News

 04/12/2025

-• The company is investing 100 million euros to build a future-proof grid in the area, incorporating resilience measures and the latest digitalization standards
+• The company is investing €100M in the construction of a future-proof grid in the area, incorporating resilience measures and the latest digitalisation standards

 Nuevo transformador en subestación